On the stability of an in-line formation of hydrodynamically interacting flapping plates: Introduction

 There has been considerable interest recently in understanding the hydrodynamic interactions between flapping wings in moderate to high Reynolds number flows, for which inertial effects are relevant.
 Apart from scientific curiosity, this interest is motivated by numerous biological and engineering applications.
 Specifically, understanding why fish swim in schools~\citep{Pavlov_Review} and birds fly in flocks~\citep{Bajec_Review} has been of long-standing interest to biologists and physicists studying collective behavior in animal groups.
 While many studies have investigated how social interactions between fish may mediate schooling behavior~\citep{Jolles1,Swain1,Tunstrom1}, the so-called {\it Lighthill conjecture} posits that orderly formations in schools may arise passively due to hydrodynamic interactions, instead of requiring active control or decision making~\citep{Lighthill_Book}.
 The underlying mechanisms behind flow-induced collective behavior could have applications to the next generation of biomimetic underwater vehicles, which self-propel using mechanisms inspired from fish locomotion~\citep{Triantafyllou_Review, Geder_2017}.

-While fish have been observed to school in a number of different formations, the simplest one is the so-called {\it in-line} formation, in which the line connecting the fish is in the swimming direction.
+Field observations of the formations adopted by fish schools are diverse and typically vary between species~\citep{Pavlov_Review}.
+For instance, some fish species (e.g. minnow, bream, saithe, herring) tend to adopt lattice-like schooling formations, while others (e.g. cod) adopt more disordered configurations~\citep{Pitcher_Minnow,Partridge_3D}.
+Recent laboratory experiments have revealed that red nose tetra fish may adopt different lattice-like formations when they school~\citep{AshrafINT,AshrafPNAS}.
+Our paper is concerned with the simplest of these formations, the so-called {\it in-line} formation, in which the line connecting the fish is in the swimming direction.
 Indeed, fish have been observed to swim in linear chains~\citep{Gudger}, and pairs of goldfish have recently been observed to school in an in-line formation in which the follower beats its tail to synchronize with the oncoming vortices shed by the leader~\citep{Li2020}.
 Flying ibises have also been observed to flock in an in-line formation, a statistical analysis of which reveals certain preferred spatial phase relationships between the wingtip paths of successive birds~\citep{Portugal2014}.

 A number of recent papers have investigated the Lighthill conjecture numerically, by simulating the coupled dynamics of bodies with a prescribed time-periodic flapping kinematics (e.g. heaving, pitching or undulating) and the fluid that surrounds them.
 The motion of the fluid is determined by solving the Navier-Stokes equations with no-slip boundary conditions on the body, and the dynamics of the bodies are evolved through the influence of drag and thrust forces on them.
 Simulations of pairs of elastic filaments~\citep{Zhu_2014,Dai_2018,Park_2018} and hydrofoils~\citep{Lin_2020} in two dimensions (2D) have shown that, when the bodies are free to evolve in the streamwise ($x$) direction but constrained in the lateral ($y$) direction, they tend to adopt certain {\it schooling modes}, in which their cycle-averaged velocities and separation distance is constant in time.
 Simulations have also shown that up to eight flexible plates in 2D~\citep{Peng_2018} and two flexible plates in 3D~\citep{Arranz_2022} may execute a variety of stable in-line schooling modes.